kaiser-rpg/KaiserRPG.github.io/_includes/action/intention/guard.md

 ### Guard
 **Intention**: 1+ AP

-The guard intention allows you to choose one or more creatures to guard.
+The _Guard_ intention allows you to choose one or more creatures to guard, costing 1 AP per creature.
 A guarded creature becomes your ward until the End Phase.
-This intention costs 1 AP per ward.